 The Church of San Giovanni in Nepi was built in the 16th century.
-This sparsely decorated church was constructed for a brotherhood that tried to give poor people decent burials.
+This sparsely decorated church was constructed for a brotherhood whose main aim was to give poor people decent burials.

 San Giovanni Church Nepi